Mechanical Engineering (MEEN)

 Design and application of centrifugal and axial flow pumps and turbines, consideration of similarity parameters, real machine performance characteristics, materials and methods of construction, selection process for various applications.
-Prerequisites: senior standing in Mechanical Engineering, MEEN 3392 and MEEN 4341) or (AEEN 3346 and CEEN 3392).
+Prerequisites: senior standing in Engineering and (MEEN 3392 and MEEN 4341) or (AEEN 3346 and CEEN 3392).

 Multidisciplinary introduction to robotics, combining concepts from the fields of electrical engineering, mechanical engineering and computer science.
 Topics include locomotion, maneuverability, actuating, trajectory planning, motion control, and sensing.
 Prerequisite: senior standing.

 MEEN 4371 Introduction to UAVs 3 SCH (3)

 Foundations and basic components of Unmanned Aerial Vehicles (UAVs) from a system point of view, design considerations, payloads, communications, control and stability, navigation, UAV system roles and operations, control stations.
 Prerequisite: senior standing.